HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/duplication.md

 !!! note "Why do we not describe a duplication as an insertion?"

-    Although duplications are basically a special type of insertion, there are several reasons why the recommendation is to describe duplications differently;<ul><li>the description is simple and shorter,</li><li>it is clear and prevents confusion regarding the position when an insertion is incorrectly reported like "Ala22insGly".</li></ul>
+    Although duplications are basically a special type of insertion, there are several reasons why the recommendation is to describe duplications differently

+    - the description is simple and shorter
+    - it is clear and prevents confusion regarding the position when an insertion is incorrectly reported like "Ala22insGly"

 !!! note "How should I describe the change "MetArgThr**GlySerSer**HisGlnTrpPhe" to "MetArgThr**GlySerSer**His**GlySerSer**GlnTrpPhe"?
 The fact that the inserted sequence (GlySerSer) is present in the original sequence suggests it derives from a duplicative event."